 At 1017 Main Street (now 1021 Main), the Chapman Gravity Spindle Company broke ground in 1909 for its one-story, cement and brick factory which opened in 1910 and produced over 1,000 spindles a day.
 “The land is considered most excellently situated for manufacturing purposes, for in addition to the freight facilities afforded by the railroad, it is close to the Cross Street station, while the electrics will pass by the front of the building.”3 After use as a truck body manufacturing plant and garage, the spindle building was taken over in 1940 by Ingersoll Products Corp, makers of canned chicken.

 Next door, at 1021 Main St., the Hutchinson Machine Co. operated from 1905 to 1938 (pictured left).
 In 1926, a new building was constructed at 742-750 Main St. to be a store and garage.
 In the 1920s, it was used by Bonnell Motors.
-In 1937, Glen Browning founded Browning Laboratories and used the building to make a diverse array of electronic devices until the mid-1950s (pictured below).4 Also in the 1930s, the Winchester Sheet Metal and Screen Company moved from Elmwood Avenue to a site on Main Street.
+In 1937, Glenn Browning founded Browning Laboratories and used the building (pictured below) to make a diverse array of electronic devices until the mid-1950s.4 [Read more: Electronics Pioneer Glenn Browning put Winchester on Radio Map] Also in the 1930s, the Winchester Sheet Metal and Screen Company moved from Elmwood Avenue to a site on Main Street.

 New industries in the 20th century were not allowed to locate anywhere.
 In 1924, the first zoning map and bylaw for Winchester were adopted.
 These made it clear that industry would play a limited role in the town.
 “Unobjectionable manufacturing” was confined essentially to an area abutting the river and railroad north of the town center.
 Unless a site was grandfathered, new buildings could not be constructed or existing buildings adapted for manufacturing such items as gelatin, glue, ammonia, chlorine, cement, rubber, metal, candles, dye, oil, paint, fireworks, fertilizer, linoleum, soap, polish, chewing tobacco, yeast, pickles, sauerkraut, and vinegar, nor could they be used for tanning, offal, refuse, iron smelting, sugar refining, and other uses.